natedey/RINRUS/README.md

 # RINRUS

-Residue Interaction Network-based ResidUe Selector (RINRUS) is a QM-cluster model building tool.
+Residue Interaction Network-based ResidUe Selector (RINRUS) is a QM-cluster model building tool for biomolecular systems.
 Starting from a raw PDB file, after running a series of preparation tasks, the tool will
 - select important residues for chemical reactions, and
 - generate trimmed PDB files with the corresponding quantum chemical inputs.

+RINRUS is the first tool available that performs automated and algorithmic trimming and capping of enzyme models.
+Reproducibility is embedded into the model construction workflow, setting new community standards.

+A software review paper is in preparation.
+For now, the best way to acknowledge RINRUS is to cite:
+DOI: 10.1016/j.bpj.2021.07.029
+and
+DOI: 10.1039/D3CP06100K

+If you have questions or would like to contribute to the development of RINRUS, please email Prof. Nathan DeYonker, Department of Chemistry, University of Memphis at ndyonker@memphis.edu

 ## Installation